raybrown04/collabflow/in progress/development-guidelines.md

   - Keep tests simple with clear purpose
   - Minimize test setup complexity

-- **Error Handling Process**
+- **Debugging Workflow**
   - For persistent test failures:
     1. Check memory graph for similar errors using `memory/retrieve`
     2. Use `sequentialthinking/analyze` to break down the problem
     3. Search for solutions with `perplexity/search`
-    4. Store the resolution in memory graph using `memory/store`
+    4. Store the resolution in memory graph for future reference

+### Continuous Integration

-- **Monitoring & Deployment**
+- **Monitoring**
-  - Set up continuous monitoring with logging
+  - Set up continuous monitoring with logging and error tracking
+  - Perform regular performance audits

+- **Deployment**
   - Use CI/CD pipelines for automated testing and deployments
+  - Maintain consistent environment variable management
+  - Document deployment processes and rollback strategies

 ---

+## Documentation & Diagrams

+- **Mermaid Diagrams**
+  - Use Mermaid syntax for system workflows and architecture diagrams
+  - Store complex diagrams in the memory graph for easy retrieval
+  - Keep diagrams simple and focused on key concepts

+- **Code Documentation**
+  - Write clear inline comments for complex logic
+  - Add block comments to explain the purpose of functions/modules
+  - Document props and return values for all components and functions

+- **Maintenance**
+  - Keep documentation up-to-date with code changes
+  - Periodically review and refine documentation

+---

+## Tooling & Automation

-## MCP Server Tools Integration
+### MCP Tool Integration

 - **Memory Graph Usage**
   - Store common error patterns and solutions
   - Save optimized code snippets and design patterns
   - Track successful test configurations

-- **Tool Integration**
+- **Specialized Tools**
+  - Use filesystem tools for configuration and log management
-  - Use `perplexity/search` for researching coding problems
+  - Use perplexity for research and documentation
-  - Use `sequentialthinking/analyze` for structured debugging
+  - Use sequentialthinking for structured debugging
-  - Use `supabase/query` for database interactions
+  - Use supabase tools for database operations
-  - Use `firecrawl/crawl` for external data gathering
+  - Use browser-tools for testing and debugging

+### UI Component Generation

+- **21st.dev Integration**
-  - Use `browser-tools/automate` for browser testing
+  - Use 21st-dev-magic-mcp for rapid UI component development
+  - Trigger component generation with "/ui", "/21", or "/21st" commands
+  - Follow Tailwind and Radix UI patterns for consistency

-- **Documentation**
+- **Brand Integration**
+  - Use logo_search for brand logo integration
+  - Customize generated components to match the project's design system
-  - Store documentation templates in memory graph
+  - Store frequently used component patterns in memory graph
-  - Use `memory/retrieve` to access existing templates
-  - Keep documentation up-to-date with project changes